Sundays

 Our Monthly Worship Themes

-Each month we explore a specific theme in our Sunday Worship services, Midweek Meditations, and occasional Drop-In Discussions.
+We explore a variety of specific themes in our Sunday Worship services, and occasional Drop-In Discussions.

 Explore with us this church year!